Kray-G/kinx/doc/spec/README.md

 *   [expression](statement/expression.md)
 *   [mixin](statement/mixin.md)

+By the way, declaration of a Function or a Class, etc, is described not in this section but in **Definitions** section.

 ### Flow Control

 Flow control is a branch, a loop, returning from a function, throwing a exception, etc.